 - 1/2 onion, finely chopped

-- a few stalks of coriander (say 10g), finely chopped
+- a few stalks of coriander (say 10g), finely sliced

-- a few garlic chives (say 20g), finely chopped
+- a few stems of garlic chives (say 20g), finely sliced

-- a few scallions (say 10g), finely choppped
+- a few scallions (say 10g), finely sliced

 - 1 tsp hoisin sauce